 Yes, all the data says men and women increasingly share household work.
-However, there’s an under-the-radar kind of work that is less shared and taxes our already too-full load.
+However, there’s an under-the-radar kind of work that unless made visible and explicit, can create tension in couples let alone weigh an individual down unknowingly.
 Read on – we know you’ll let out a sigh of “yes!”

 My husband and I share a lot of the household responsibilities, but I’m always the one who thinks about signing Mia up for soccer or what we are going to do about Ollie’s birthday.
 It’s exhausting.

 Allison Daminger, a then Doctoral Student in Sociology & Social Policy at Harvard, conducted a study which sought out to better understand the distribution of labour in the household – beyond the much documented headline, “women do more.”
 She wondered: what exactly were they doing more of?
 Her deeper look revealed aspects which contribute to a disparity in labor when it comes to household management and they fall along gendered lines.

 Her work made visible four discrete categories of mental work, or cognitive labor, involved in many household tasks: anticipation, identify, decide and monitor, and discovered that all four categories are not shared equally.
 They play out as follows: anticipating needs (e.g. We need to figure out after school programs for Arielle), identifying options (e.g. What classes are in our neighbourhood that others say are good?
 Which are affordable?
 Are they close enough?
 Will she know anyone in the class?
 Where are her friends going?), making decisions (e.g. Which one, what day, where, with whom?) and monitoring or following-up on the decisions that were made (e.g. Does she like it?
 Is it easy to organize travel to and from?
 When do we have to pay the final payment?
 When is the next sign up?).